Fabiola Laço Egro

-Fabiola Laço - Egro (born 1963) is one of the prominent activists of civil society dating back to the beginning of the civil movement for women's rights in Albania in the 1990s.
+Fabiola Laço Egro (born 1963) is one of the prominent activists of civil society dating back to the beginning of the civil movement for women's rights in Albania in the 1990s.
 She is founder and leader of "Today for the Future" Network for community development in Albania.

 Life and career

 Born to an intellectual family in Tirana, she had opportunities to embrace the feminist ideas, which extended throughout her career in civil society on women's rights and empowerment.

-Since a master student of literature and journalism, and Romanian as a language, she started her activism acting as National Albanian Radio's spokeswoman of news in Romanian language, and then as editor of poetry, drama criticism in the National Publishing House "Naim Frasheri."
+A student of literature and journalism, who speaks Romanian, she began her career as National Albanian Radio's news spokeswoman in Romanian, and then as editor of poetry, drama criticism in the National Publishing House "Naim Frasheri".

-In the first years of Albanian democracy characterized by rapid changes in society and advancement of human rights activists, Fabiola Laço Egro as a spokeswoman of Independent Trade Unions of Albania emphasized and worked for women's rights, focusing on social issues and challenges, human rights, social and economic issues of women, mentality and contributed to give voice to expectations and hopes of an entire generation and social identity to women.
+In the first years of Albanian democracy, she was a spokeswoman for the Independent Trade Unions of Albania, emphasising and working for women's rights, focusing on social issues and challenges, human rights, social and economic issues of women, mentality and contributed to give voice to expectations and hopes of an entire generation and social identity to women.
 Under her auspices started during the first years of democracy the international aid for women's movement and marginalized and poor society groups from church-based organizations such as Brot für die Welt Germany (previously EED), HEKS EPER Switzerland and ICCO Netherlands.